Qualification Review Process

 The report recommended additional qualifications for CHS administrators, which reflect the complexity of current public health practice and the competencies needed for effective local leadership.

 The Minnesota Department of Health (MDH) will review the education and experience of all incoming CHS administrators to ensure each meets minimum qualifications outlined in Minn.
 R. 4736.0110.
 CHBs must be in compliance with requirements set out in Minn.
 Stat. § 145A and Minn.
 R. 4736.0110 in order to maintain eligibility for MDH funding.
-Furthermore, CHBs are strongly encouraged—but not required—to appoint CHS administrators who meet the Tier 3 Core Competencies for public health leaders as recommended by SCHSAC.
+Furthermore, CHBs are strongly encouraged—but not required—to appoint CHS administrators who meet the Tier 3 Core Competencies [Public Health Foundation] for public health leaders as recommended by SCHSAC.

 At times, CHBs may wish to appoint an individual to serve as the CHS administrator on an interim basis.
 The interim appointee must still meet the minimum qualification requirements, and is subject to an MDH review of qualifications.